-- Information booths and information sessions held at the school or local community meeting place, and advertised at least 7 days before in local newspapers, on our website and via letterbox drops - 1300 number that is published on all communications material, including project site signage - School Infrastructure NSW email address that is published on all communications material, including project site signage
+- Information booths and information sessions held at the school, local community meeting place, or virtually, and advertised at least 7 days before in local newspapers, on our website and via letterbox drops - 1300 number that is published on all communications material, including project site signage - School Infrastructure NSW email address that is published on all communications material, including project site signage - Interpreters are available through the Translating and Interpreting Service (TIS), managed by the Department of Home Affairs, and contactable via 131 450.
+The contact information is published on all communication material.

-Refer to Section 8.5 of this document for detail on our enquiries and complaints process.
+Refer to Section 9.5 of this document for detail on our enquiries and complaints process.

-A number of tools and techniques will be used to keep stakeholders and the local community involved as summarised in table 3 below.
+A number of tools and techniques will be used to keep stakeholders and the local community involved as summarised in table 6 below.